 Let’s cut to the chase before I launch into a lengthy story about yogurt and its deep culinary history and meaning in my family and probably yours too.
 Here are the tips:

-- The flavor.
+The flavor.
 Yogurt is made with such simplicity, and so few ingredients, that it is going to taste only as good as your ingredients.
 The Lebanese enjoy their yogurt with a certain tang, a certain depth of flavor that is unlike the typical sweetened or plain commercial yogurt.
 Commercial Greek yogurts sometimes capture this flavor (whole milk Fage comes darn close).
-When my homemade yogurt lacks depth of flavor, I salt it a bit and leave it out on the counter for the day and it ferments some.
+When my homemade yogurt lacks depth of flavor, I add lemon juice to the starter (just a squeeze), then salt it a bit and leave it out on the counter for the day and it ferments some.
+I add more lemon juice when the yogurt is made for more tang, as needed.
 Or I try to find a starter that has better flavor for my next batch, from someone else’s laban or from the homemade laban you can purchase at Middle Eastern markets.
 Authentic Lebanese laban is often made with goat’s milk, which is super flavorful, rich, and good.

 I know many of you have also made a lot of laban in your time, so by all means please weigh in on your own tips.
 Tomorrow, the recipe for homemade yogurt, straight up.